nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 `1`, `a` or `AltCampus` in programming terms are called **values**.

-Looking at above examples we can see there are different kind of values: a number, a letter, word etc. Based on the nature of data, values are divided into different types also known as `Data Types`.
+Looking at the above examples, we can see there are different kind of values: a number, a letter, a word etc. Based on the nature of data, values are divided into different types, also known as `Data Types`.

 All the value in JavaScript needs to be of a certain type like number, string etc.